ooominds/R_Git_combo/docs/04_connect_Git.md

 # Connect to GitHub {#push-pull-github}

-Objective: make sure that you can pull from and push to GitHub from your computer.
+**Objective:** make sure that you can pull from and push to GitHub from your computer.

-I do not explain all terminal and Git commands in detail.
-This is a black box diagnostic / configuration exercise.
-In later chapters and in live workshops, we revisit these operations with much more narrative.

 ## Make a repo on GitHub